zhenging/pols202/notes/08/term_paper.md

  The diverse interest in a large republic will continually argue against each other.
  (Europe) Standing armies in peacetime are a danger to liberty.
  A free republic does not need a standing army to enforce its laws.Because of all these problems, the people will have little confidence in their legislature and will not support the laws it passes.
- The legislature cannot be large enough to be truly representative of the people’s interests.
+ The legislature cannot be large enough to be truly representative of the people's interests.
  Representatives elected in such a large republic would soon beyond control by the people and abuse their power for selfish and corrupt purpose.
 Powerful elective officers will attract ambitious and sneaky men who are likely to abuse their power.